109163101120/AmazonProductAdvertising/README.md

 I struggled to figure out how to use the Amazon Product Advertising API.
 I found a resource online (the files in the AmazonAPI folder), but they had a bug in them.
 I finally got it working.

-Then I wrote a the AmazonQuery.cs file JUST FOR YOU!!
+Then I wrote the AmazonQuery.cs file JUST FOR YOU!!
 This will help you with the ProductSearch and ItemLookup API queries.

 YOU WILL NEED AMAZON ASSOCIATE CREDENTIALS!
 See here: http://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_GettingStarted.html